How to Come Up with Creative IdeasPosted: November 1, 2018

 My students often ask me for advice on coming up with creative ideas.
 But they don’t really want advice.
 They want THE ANSWER or some sort of formula.

-But creativity is one of those tricky skills that you don’t learn by following a formula, by memorization, by hiring a tutor.
-Rather creativity requires critical thinking, playfulness and perseverance.
-It requires trial and error and often nonlinear thinking.
+But creativity is one of those tricky skills that you don’t learn by following a formula, by memorization, or by hiring a tutor.
+Creativity requires trial and error, mucking about in your brain and, most importantly, perseverance.
 Finally, it requires us all to risk looking stupid or failing.
-Out of several bad ideas is usually something quite usable.
+Out of several bad ideas comes a really good one.

 - Go for quantity over quality.
 Come up with twenty to thirty bad ideas and then refine a few until they are good.